osamaashraf6/convert-txt-to-audio-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project you can give me a star 😊 just to prove my app that it is useful for everyone and the users can use it to calculate any thing 💯.
+> If you like this project you can give me a star 😊 just to prove my app that it is useful for everyone and the users can use it to listen to the text which he typed any thing 💯.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>